javierg0mez/MSF_examples/README.md

 - Forced Van der Pol oscillator

 ## Folder Structure
-- `Lorenz/`: Jupyter notebooks and plots for all 9 coupling configurations
+- `Lorenz`: Jupyter notebooks and plots for all 9 coupling configurations
-- `Duffing/`: Notebooks and plots for 4 coupling configurations
+- `Duffing`: Notebooks and plots for 4 coupling configurations
-- `van_der_Pol/`: Notebooks and plots for 4 coupling configurations
+- `van_der_Pol`: Notebooks and plots for 4 coupling configurations

 ## Requirements
 - Python 3.11